 High Angle vs Low Angle paddles for fishing kayaks.

-High angle strokes catch more wind, and because of higher centre of gravity the kayak feels less stable.
-When kayaking, hold the paddle at chest height, that allows the most efficient transfer of power from your core to stroke.
+High angle strokes catch more wind, and because of the higher center of gravity, the kayak feels less stable.
+When kayaking, hold the paddle at chest height, which allows the most efficient transfer of power from your core to stroke.
 Get a euro blade paddle designed for low, or mid angle paddling.
 That is typically a long thin blade, rather than a wide one.
 Greenland paddles are suitable for long distance cruising to the fishing spot or for trolling.
 It takes less energy to keep a kayak moving than it does to paddle in a start and stop fashion.